homebridge/verified/README.md

 * The plugin must not contain any analytics or calls that enable you to track the user.
 * The plugin must not throw unhandled exceptions, the plugin must catch and log it's own errors.
 * The plugin must be published to npm and the source code available on GitHub.
-* The plugin must run on all [currently supported LTS versions of Node.js](https://nodejs.org/en/about/releases/), at the time of writing this is Node.js v10 and v12.
+* The plugin must run on all [Active LTS versions of Node.js](https://nodejs.org/en/about/releases/), at the time of writing this is Node.js v10 and v12.
 * The plugin must not require the user to run Homebridge in a TTY or with non-standard startup parameters, even for initial configuration.
 * If the plugin needs to write files to disk (cache, keys, etc.), it must store them inside the Homebridge storage directory.